A short list of Amazon’s best books about debt relief, credit repair, and increasing your credit score

-Click through to some of the posts on the blog or the videos on YouTube and you can repair your credit without costing a dime.
+Click through to some of the posts on the blog or the videos on YouTube, and you can repair your credit without costing a dime.
 Even if you spend a little to buy one of the books above, it shouldn’t cost more than $10 to fix your credit score.

 Considering that every 1% in interest on a $10,000 loan will cost you $313 more on a five-year loan, increasing your score is worth a lot more than the cost you’ll pay.
-After increasing my credit score 100 points, the interest rate on loans I was offered dropped 8% on average.
+After raising my credit score by 100 points, the interest rate on loans I was offered dropped 8% on average.

 Your turn.
-What are your favorite books on debt relief, credit repair or getting out of debt?
+What are your favorite books on debt relief, credit repair, or getting out of debt?
 The 12 books above are some of the most popular on Amazon and by some of the most respected names in personal finance.
-I’ll be updating the list regularly with new books but it will be tough finding personal finance books better than these.
+I’ll be updating the list regularly with new books, but it will be tough finding personal finance books better than these.

 Read the Entire Understanding Credit Score Series